Boston

 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the responsibility for paying for a funeral falls to the immediate next of kin.
 This can, understandably, be quite a burden for many people, and is why more seniors today are considering setting up simple cremation arrangements.

-What happens if the deceased is at the County Medical Examiner’s?
+What happens if the deceased is at Suffolk County Medical Examiners?

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
-If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact Office of the Chief Medical Examiner for Boston at (617) 267-6767.
+If you have further questions about identifying the body and making arrangements to transfer the deceased, contact the Office of the Chief Medical Examiner for Boston at (617) 267-6767.
 Alternatively, you can find them at:

 Office of the Chief Medical Examiner Headquarters